Cobalt Cafe: History

 The Cobalt Cafe was founded by Dave Politi in January 1991.
 One of the first cafe venues in the sleepy San Fernando Valley, the Cobalt was fashioned after coffee houses featuring live music and poetry more widespread in San Francisco.
 The Cobalt was originally located on Ventura Boulevard in Woodland Hills where it remained for three years.
 During this period, Cobalt performances typically included acoustic music, weekly poetry readings, and an open mic night.
 A cultural oddity in the area, the venue attracted visits from people such as Mick Taylor from the Rolling Stones.
 Performances ranged from a David Becker Tribune concert to poetry readings from Angelo of Fishbone.

 On January 14, 1994, just three days before the Valley-centered Northridge earthquake, the Cobalt moved to a new location in Canoga Park.
 The Cobalt was most known as a rock venue, having become a regular tour stop for underground and up-and-coming touring artists, including many signed to indie and major labels.
 Additionally, the Cobalt hosted events including open mics, poetry reading, and a non-denominational youth worship group.
 The Cobalt was also home to several paintings and murals, with all of the art on display the work of local artists, including many from the San Fernando Valley.

 In December 2014, the Cobalt announced plans to close at the end of the year.
 The announcement cited financial concerns as well as the health of Politi, the Cobalt's owner for its 23-year history.
 The venue hosted a final concert on December 29 of that year with local rock band The Lifted playing the final set, and a final Cobalt Poets reading the following night, led by longtime host Rick Lupert.

 While the Cobalt's announcement that it was closing left open the possibility of reopening in the future, possibly with new ownership, the venue remains closed.

-After being dormant nearly six years, the Cobalt Poets group returned for readings in August 2020, as the United States had become the worst hit nation for number of cases and deaths related to the COVID-19 pandemic, making the use of Zoom (the option used by the Poets) and similar videotelephony software programs a normalized option for online multi-person social relations.
+After being dormant nearly six years, the Cobalt Poets group returned for readings in August 2020, as the United States had become the worst hit nation for number of cases and deaths related to the COVID-19 pandemic, making the use of Zoom (the option used by the Poets) and similar videotelephony software programs a normalized option for online multi-person.

+After being closed for 6 years, in 2021 Cobalt Dave began promoting shows again as The Cobalt Presents with Brian of Audioeclectica.com, who was a Cobalt goer from as far back as 1997.
+In the beginning of The Cobalt Presents, we were also joined by Jasan Radford of Onesidezero.
+"We book/promote just like the OG Cobalt catering to our youth in their teens with all original music, with some cover songs occasionally."The Cobalt Presents puts on monthly showcases at Hotel Ziggy in West Hollywood on the Sunset Strip and Bar10 at Corbin Bowl in Tarzana (San Fernando Valley).
+As well as other events at The Whisky A Go Go, The Federal/Knitting Factory, Sans Souci in Ventura, and more.